ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 # Summary

-Aeroelasticity is the study the interaction between the aerodynamics and the structural dynamics of a body, potentially including flight dynamics.
-In aeronautics and wind energy, the industry standard methods rely on tried and tested assumptions and simplifications, leading to linear or quasi-linear expressions.
-The usual configurations studied in aeroelasticity are relatively rigid, presenting small structural deflections for the typical load cases, as well as showing a substantial degree of decoupling between the structural and the rigid body modes.
-In these cases, the conventional aeroelastic tools efficiently provide accurate solutions.
-However, advances in areas such as energy storage and generation, and composite material manufacturing have fostered a new kind of aeroelastic structures.
+Aeroelasticity is the study the dynamic interaction between unsteady aerodynamics and structural dynamics on flexible streamlined bodies, potentially also including rigid-body dynamics.
+Industry standard solutions in aeronautics and wind energy are built on the assumption of small structural displacements, which lead to linear or quasi-linear theories.
+However, advances in areas such as energy storage and generation, and composite material manufacturing have fostered a new kind of aeroelastic structures that may undergo large displacements under aerodynamic forces.

-In the last few years, solar-powered High-Altitude Long-Endurance (HALE) aircraft have shown very significant progress in their development.
+In particular, solar-powered High-Altitude Long-Endurance (HALE) aircraft have shown very significant progress in their development.
 New configurations such as Airbus Defence and Space Zephyr are able to stay airborne for longer than three weeks at a time.
 As HALE platforms become